-Fletcher Jones Foundation Chair in the Social Sciences, Professor C. Mallampalli Professors A. Chapman, R. Pointer (chair), M. Robins Associate Professors H. Keanev, R. Winslow
+Fletcher Jones Foundation Chair in the Social Sciences, Professor C. Mallampalli Professors A. Chapman, M. Robins Associate Professors H. Keaney (chair), R. Winslow

 Description of the Major.
 History is the study of human activity in the world and its meaning from the earliest times to the present.
 It explores different dimensions of human interactions in their environments, including politics, economics, religion, culture, and ecology, and thereby enables students to interpret their own society better.